-- 15. Prior to issuance of a land disturbing permit, The the Applicant shall secure a VDOT Land Use Permit and post surety for the estimated cost of repairs to public roads prior to issuance of a land disturbing permit-based on an estimate reviewed and approved by the County's Transportation Planner, currently Doug Morgan, and VDOT. - 16.
-Any pavement damage to roads, including shoulders and aprons, attributable to construction of the Facility shall be repaired by the Applicant within 120 days of issuance of the final Certificate of Occupancy for the Facility at the Applicant's expense or within forty-eight (48) hours after receiving notice from the County's Transportation Planner that the damage has made a road unsafe. - 17.
+- 14. Prior to issuance of a land disturbing permit, Tthe Applicant shall secure a VDOT Land Use Permit and post surety for the estimated cost of repairs to public roads-prior to issuance of a land disturbing permit based on an estimate reviewed and approved by the County's Transportation Planner, currently Doug Morgan, and VDOT. - 15.
+Any pavement damage to roads, including shoulders and aprons, attributable to construction of the Facility shall be repaired by the Applicant within 120 days of issuance of the final Certificate of Occupancy for the Facility at the Applicant's expense or within forty-eight (48) hours after receiving notice from the County's Transportation Planner that the damage has made a road unsafe. - 16.
 Wildlife corridors shall be established through the preservation of on-site resource protection areas (singular is "RPA" while plural is "RPA's") and the supplementation of raised wildlife-compatible fencing in order to establish a minimum of three (3) passages, each of which each shall cross the entirety of the site to allow small wildlife unimpeded passage through the Facility, including: - a.
-Raised wildlife-compatible fencing shall be used to connect the Whitehall Creek RPA, to the isolated wetland immediately west, to the intermittent stream further west on GDP page EX 1-7. - b.
-Raised wildlife-compatible fencing shall be used to connect the Shanty Bridge Creek Stream with the two unnamed streams to the south, opposite of the enclosed array area on GDP page EX 1-5.
+Raised wildlife-compatible fencing shall be used to connect the two disconnected segments of Plentiful Creek RPA on GDP page EX 2- 1.